National Police Agency (South Korea): Academic organization

 The Korea Police Agency have an academic organization for law enforcement education, Korean National Police University.
 Before enrolling in the school, the National Police University provides freshmen with a two-week orientation program to help them understand the organization of the university and the police.
 Freshmen are given insights on the police and the police university by participating in introductory programs such as the university curriculum, campus life, and lectures titled "History of the Police and the Police University" and "Future-oriented Ways as a Police Officer".
 Four majors of police law, criminal investigation, police administration, and 30 credits need to be taken for each course.

 Training is undertaken at the Central Police Academy and Police Human Resources Development Institute.
 The Central Police Academy is specialist academic organization for new police officers.
 New enrolled police officers of all genders complete a 34-week program.
 The Police Human Resources Development Institute, which was previously called the Police Comprehensive Academy, was split from the Police University in 1984.
 In 2018, the Police Comprehensive Academy was renamed to the Police Human Resources Development Institute.

 The Korean Police Investigation Academy is an academic organization for police officers to undertake training for the investigation bureau.
 When freshman police officers enroll in the investigation bureau, they need to complete the 63-task course.

 Special Operations Unit (SOU)

-The KNP SOU (경찰특공대; 警察特攻隊), formerly known as KNP SWAT before it changed its name, is a specialized unit to perform dangerous operations.
+The KNP SOU (경찰특공대; 警察特攻隊), formerly known as KNP SWAT before it changed its name, is a specialized police tactical unit to perform dangerous operations.
 The unit's main mission is counter-terrorism, but it also can include serving high-risk arrest warrants, performing hostage rescue and/or armed intervention, and engaging heavily armed criminals.